VilleK88/Garage_door_opener/README.md

-Project specifications
-Door opener must have the following functionality:
-• Calibration: Pressing SW0 and SW2 at the same time starts calibration.
-During calibration the door is run up and down and the number of steps between up and down position is determined using the limit switches and the rotary encoder to detect when the door stops at both ends.
-It is safe to run the motor against the limit switch body during calibration, but a properly implemented program should stop the motor when the switch is closed but the block does not yet hit the body of the switch.
-After calibration the door may not hit the body of either limit switch during normal operation.
-• Status reporting: Program reports the following status through MQTT o Door state: Open, Closed, In between o Error state: Normal, Door stuck o Calibration state: Calibrated/Not calibrated
-• Local operation: Pressing SW1 has following functionality: o Door is closed → door starts to open o Door open → door starts to close o Door is current opening or closing → door stops o Door was earlier stopped by pressing the button → door starts movement to the opposite direction (stopped during opening→close and vice versa)
-• If the door gets stuck during opening/closing the motor is stopped, error state is reported, and door goes to not calibrated state.
-• Opening button may not work in the non-calibrated state.
-• Remote control may not work int the non-calibrated state.
-• Status must be indicated locally using LEDs.
-Error state must be indicated by blinking an LED.
-Minimum requirements
-The door can be operated locally, and calibration rules work as described earlier.
-Object orientation is used in some parts of the program.
-Meeting minimum requirements gives you 50 points.
-Advanced requirements
-Program is implemented in object-oriented style.
-Program preserves calibration and door state across power down or reboot.
-Objects have clear responsibilities and reflect entities in the application/hardware.
-Program sends status messages to an MQTT-server using topic “garage/door/status”.
-Program subscribes to topic “garage/door/command” and executes the received commands.
-Command responses are sent to topic “garage/door/response”.
-Response must contain the command result if command was successfully executed or an error message if command can’t be completed.
-Note that status of the door must also be reported to “garage/door/status” if the command changes door status.
-User must be able to perform same operations through remote commands as with the local (button) interface.
-Additional remote features count towards higher grade provided that the requirements stated above are met.
+## Project Specifications

+### Core Functionality

+#### Calibration
+- Calibration is initiated by pressing SW0 and SW2 simultaneously.
+- During calibration:
+  - The door moves fully up and down.
+  - The total number of steps is measured using:
+    - Limit switches
+    - Rotary encoder
+  - The system detects when the door reaches both end positions.
+- It is mechanically safe to run the motor against the limit switch body during calibration, but:
+  - A correct implementation should stop the motor as soon as the switch is triggered, before physical impact.
+- After calibration:
+  - The door must not hit the limit switch body during normal operation.

+#### Status Reporting (MQTT)
+The system reports its status via MQTT:

+- Door State:
+  - Open
+  - Closed
+  - In between

+- Error State:
+  - Normal
+  - Door stuck

+- Calibration State:
+  - Calibrated
+  - Not calibrated

+#### Local Operation (SW1)
+Button SW1 controls the door as follows:

+- If the door is closed → starts opening
+- If the door is open → starts closing
+- If the door is moving → stops
+- If the door was previously stopped manually:
+  - Movement resumes in the opposite direction

+#### Safety Behavior
+- If the door becomes stuck during movement:
+  - The motor is stopped immediately
+  - Error state is reported
+  - System resets to Not calibrated

+- In non-calibrated state:
+  - Local operation is disabled
+  - Remote control is disabled

+#### LED Status Indication
+- System status is indicated using LEDs
+- Error state is indicated by a blinking LED

+## Minimum Requirements
+- Door can be operated locally
+- Calibration behaves as specified
+- Program uses object-oriented design in some parts

+Meeting minimum requirements gives 50 points.

+## Advanced Requirements
+- Fully object-oriented implementation
+- Calibration and door state are preserved across reboot/power loss
+- Clear object structure reflecting hardware/components

+### MQTT Integration

+- Publish (status):
+  garage/door/status

+- Subscribe (commands):
+  garage/door/command

+- Publish (responses):
+  garage/door/response

+### Remote Control Features
+- Execute commands received via MQTT
+- Send response messages:
+  - Success → command result
+  - Failure → error message
+- If a command changes door state:
+  - Updated state must also be published to garage/door/status
+- Remote control must support the same functionality as local operation

+## Additional Features
+Additional remote features can improve grading, provided all requirements above are met.